 Not sure where your customers go when they’re online?
 Then try asking them, through a survey.
 Communication is key to great service.

 When you know where to engage, you can start to collect information through messages, mentions, and more.
 Are people asking for customer support?
 Are they providing feedback—and how much is positive versus negative?
-How is the best way to respond?
+What is the best way to respond?

 To deliver great social media-based customer service, you have to be able to respond in a timely manner—not in a week, not in a few days, but ideally within a few hours or even within a few minutes.
 In fact, nearly half of consumers expect a response within one hour of reaching out via social media, so don’t leave them hanging.
-Having a centralized customer service platform that is integrated directly to your social channels is a great way to accomplish this, as it empowers you to look at each item from each stream, prioritize them based on seriousness—e.g., technical, account, and payment issues first, followed by more minor concerns—and assign tickets to them.
+Having a centralized customer service platform that is integrated directly into your social channels is a great way to accomplish this, as it empowers you to look at each item from each stream, prioritize them based on seriousness—e.g., technical, account, and payment issues first, followed by more minor concerns—and assign tickets to them.
 You can also see if there have been previous interactions with the same customers, and how those were resolved, which could save you even more time.

 Just because a customer interaction happens through Facebook or Twitter doesn’t mean that you’re allowed to slack or be less professional.
 Being polite and courteous, as well as making a customer feel cared for, are always key elements in the customer service field, and will never be less important.
 Provide the same level of service that you would in person or over the phone, take any opportunity to go the extra mile, and who knows—perhaps someday, you’ll be looked at as the prime example of how others should be using social media!